-These factors make it difficult to provide high-quality wound care and result in more than 40 per cent of wounds being treated improperly.
+Factors such as these make it difficult to provide high-quality wound care and result in more than 40 per cent of wounds being treated improperly.
 Without regular care, patients can face infections that lead to hospitalization, amputation and even death.

-The Digital Supercluster member community came together to address the wound care issue with the Telewound Care Canada project, which developed a technology solution to accelerate a remote model for wound care.
-Led by Swift Medical, the project brings together SE Health, AlayaCare, The Michener Institute at University Health Network, McGill University Health Centre and Home and Community Care Support Services – Central East.
+The Digital Supercluster member community came together to address the wound care issue by developing a technology solution to accelerate a remote model for wound care.

 “The Telewound Care Canada project is making wound care accessible to patients across the country by building tools that transform healthcare and improve patient’s lives,” says Carlo Perez, CEO and Co-Founder of Swift Medical.
 “Our digital application is empowering patients to take medical-grade wound images from home.
 This enables them to receive better quality care, while also managing risk, cost and compliance.”

 The Digital Supercluster helped Swift to accelerate the development and commercialization of software by solidifying long-term partnerships with Fortune 50 companies and national health systems as strategic customers.
 Two new products were created, along with 8 new IP assets.